Medical Records Scanning

 Create a pre-scanning checklist.
 Include your new file naming conventions, image quality, indexing locations, and everything else that helps you scan and track your documents in the next steps.
 Account for signatures and other verifications built into your processes, and establish how high-quality your scans will need to be for future use.

 Tag your documents with metadata tags, which are pieces of data that aid in document storage and retrieval.
-This includes information like the date it was created, who created it, and which other documents it should be associated with.
+These tags include information like the date they were created, who created them, and which other documents they should be associated with.

 The right medical records scanning partner will stay fully up-to-date with HIPAA, the 21st Century Cures Act, and all other regulatory concerns for the healthcare industry.
 You should be able to turn to them for advice and input about accounting for relevant compliance issues as you make the transition from paper to paperless filing.

 If you’re moving your entire healthcare company to completely paperless documentation, consider working with a company that offers enterprise document scanning.
-This is a broad, comprehensive approach to moving an organization into full digital recordkeeping.
+This is a broad, comprehensive approach to transforming an organization into fully digital recordkeeping.

 Looking to scan your medical records?
 We can help!
 DocCapture connects you with the best, pre-vetted, document scanning companies in your area.Contact us today to get a quote from them.